belevskit10/Stocklin/README.md

-Greetings, this is an example project for the Stocklin job opportunity.
+Greetings, this is an example project.

 This project uses java SpringBoot the development framework.